 You need to be motivated and demonstrate a keen interest wildlife and conservation.
 You will need:

 You will have an interview which parents and carers are welcome to attend.
 You will also be asked to show an example of any current work.

 If you are a mature learner, we may be able to take into consideration any previous experience.

 You need to obtain relevant work experience, more details will be given at your interview.

 To progress to Year 2 of this course, you will be required to obtain a Pass grade or above during the first year.

 Examples of units covered include:

-You will be assessed throughout the course, including written assignments, projects, surveys, practical work and examinations.
+You will be assessed throughout the course, including written assignments, projects, surveys and practical work.

 You will be required to supply your own: